Treats hepatitis C. Used together with an interferon medicine, such as Intron® A, Peg-Intron®, or Pegasys®.

 - Make sure your doctor knows if you have kidney disease, liver disease (including hepatitis B), blood circulation problems, a blood disorder (such as anemia), breathing problems, lung disease, heart or blood vessel disease, high blood pressure, a history of heart attack, mental problems (such as depression or anxiety), or an addiction to drugs or alcohol.

-- Make sure your doctor knows if you have HIV or AIDS, cancer, diabetes, eye or vision problems, Gilbert's disease, pancreas problems, thyroid problems, any infection (such as flu), or an autoimmune disorder (such as psoriasis, lupus, or arthritis).
+- Make sure your doctor knows if you have HIV or AIDS, cancer, colitis, diabetes, eye or vision problems, Gilbert's disease, pancreas problems, stomach problems, thyroid problems, any infection (such as flu), or an autoimmune disorder (such as psoriasis, lupus, or arthritis).
 Tell your doctor if you have lung disease such as sarcoidosis, or if you have had an organ transplant.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.